 - reduced "light water" (perfluorocarbon surfactants) to practice

 - developed "twin agent" extinguishing systems and technology

-Guise graduated from Massachusetts Institute of Technology (MIT) in 1927 with a B.S. degree in chemical engineering.
-He subsequently worked in the petroleum industry for the Atlantic refining Company, Cities Service Refining, and the Okmulgee Gas and Oil Company (now Phillips); for Rockwood Sprinkler, U.S. Rubber and from 1935 until 1941 for Factory Mutual Laboratories.
+Guise graduated from the Massachusetts Institute of Technology (MIT) in 1927 with a B.S. degree in chemical engineering.
+He subsequently worked in the petroleum industry for the Atlantic refining Company, Cities Service Refining, and the Okmulgee Gas and Oil Company (now Phillips); for Rockwood Sprinkler, U.S. Rubber, and from 1935 until 1941 for Factory Mutual Laboratories.
 In 1942 he joined DuGas engineering, then a subsidiary of Ansul.
 He spent the next 24 years with Ansul, retiring in 1966.
 After retiring he engaged in private consulting.
 During his lifetime he was issued 12 patents.

 When Guise died in 1982, there was little doubt that his technical and scientific contributions to fire protection had, in the final analysis, resulted in a significant reduction in the loss of life and property due to fire.
 He left the world a better and safer place than he found it.

 - Guillermo Rein, Ph.D.
 (2018)

 - James A. Milke, Ph.D., P.E., FSFPE (2016)